|

 brother or sister out of love fulfills the

-Law of Christ.
+law of Christ.

-The law of Christ is
+What Paul called the law of Christ is

-the law of liberty.
+what James called the law of liberty.
 Christians live by it

 because they want to out of love for Christ,